Skip to content

 For businesses that need an actual marketing team.

 For larger or more marketing-mature businesses, we work on a monthly partnership instead of a one-time project.
-Roughly $1,500 to $6,000 a month, depending on scope.
+Roughly $500 to $5,000 a month, less than the cost of a single full-time employee.
 The website cost is built in.

-For less than the cost of bringing on one entry-level administrative employee, you get our entire team.
-Web designers, back-end programmers, search engine experts, social media, photographers, video.
+For that, you get our entire team.
+Designers, back-end programmers, search engine experts, social media, photographers, video.
 Basically your outsourced marketing department, on call.
+The site stays consistent because the same team that built it is the team using it on every campaign, every social post, every print piece.

 Most of the time, when we sit down with a marketing-aware business and run the math both ways, the monthly model ends up being the better deal.